Islands of Lake Balkhash

-Lake Balkhash was formed due to uneven subsidence of the Turan plate and flooding of the formed depressions presumably in the second period of the Cenozoic era.
+Lake Balkhash in Kazakhstan was formed due to uneven subsidence of the Turan plate and flooding of the formed depressions presumably in the second period of the Cenozoic era.
 Elevated areas of the plate formed many small and several large Islands.

 In total, there are 43 Islands on lake Balkhash, covering 66 square km.
 The Islands of Basaral, Tasaral, Ortaaral, Ozinaral, and Algazi are the most important and largest of the Balkhash Islands.
 There are few Islands in the salty part of Balkhash.
 Therefore, the current name of the lake comes from the word "Balkh" of the Tatar, Kazakh and South Altaic languages, which means "hummocks in the swamp".